totie10/SPARTACUS10/README.md

 introduced by Tietz et al. (2021), in order to obtain a final ensemble parcellation based on a cluster ensemble.

-The SHAC and SEC methods are implemented in the spartacus module from the SPARTACUS package.
+The SHAC and SEC methods are implemented in the spartacus module from the SPARTACUS10 package.

 ### Silhouette coefficient and its adaptations